Cuberian/PyMoor/README.md

 # PyMoor
-It’s a gut repository or NARDY_MOORA’s project on python
+It’s a git repository or NARDY_MOORA’s project on python